mattbradburyuk/accounts_cordapp/README.md

 $ ./gradlew deployNodes
 ```

-to start the nodes run the runnnodes script:
+To start the nodes run the runnnodes script:
 ```text
 $ ./build/nodes/runnodes.sh
 ```

+Note, runnodes does not always start all the nodes properly on mac, if this happens, shut all the terminal windows down and run again

 ##Corda-Kotlin-Shell